ondyari/FaceForensics/dataset/README.md

         < c23/hq original sequence images/videos >
         < c40/lq original sequence images/videos >
     |-- actors
-        < images/videos from the DeepFakesDetection dataset >
+        < images/videos from the DeepFakeDetection dataset >
 |-- manipulated_sequences
     |-- Deepfakes
         < images/videos of all three compression degrees as well as models and masks after poisson image editing>
-    |-- DeepFakesDetection
+    |-- DeepFakeDetection
         < images/videos ... as well as masks >
     |-- Face2Face
         < images/videos ... as well as masks >